thomasfox/thomasfox.github.io/windward-heel.markdown

   <img src="{{site.url}}/assets/img/windward-heel/windward-heel.svg" alt="forces on a heeled moth"/>
   <figcaption>Figure 1: Forces on a moth heeled by an angle &lambda;</figcaption>
 </figure>
 The forces on a moth heeled windward by an angle $$\lambda$$ can be seen in Figure 1.
 We are interested only in force components perpendicular to the motion of the boat, so all drag and driving force components are omitted.
+Also we are not interested in how the forces are distributed between front and rear foil, we consider the sum of the forces of both foils here.
 The forces are:
-- the lift of the horizontal foil $$F_{f,h}$$.
+- the lift of the horizontal foils $$F_{f,h}$$.
 This needs to be calculated.
-- the lateral force of the vertical foil $$F_{f,v}$$.
+- the lateral force of the vertical foils $$F_{f,v}$$.
 This needs to be calculated.
 - the weight force of the helm $$F_{w,h}$$.
 This is assumed to be known.
 - the weight force of the boat $$F_{w,b}$$.
 This is assumed to be known.
 We assume that the boat weight is on the symmetry plane of the boat.
 - the transversal force of the sail $$F_s$$.
 This needs to be calculated.
 We assume that the sail force compoent which is perpendicular to the symmetry plane of the boat has an angle $$\lambda$$ to the horizontal plane.